 We are proud of our tribe.
 We want to create a positive impact around us.
 Our purpose is to empower our artisans, valuing and introducing their incredible ancient skills to the world.
 Focusing on traditional culture, ancestral techniques, natural fabrics and dyes, we aim to contribute to a new kind of consumerism where we value each other, our environment and the cultural knowledge that makes every single piece we create unique.

-An infinite gratitude to every human taking part of this adventure.
+An infinite gratitude to every human taking part in this adventure.

 Here's a little more information on some of the key people that make Haida Co products: